MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/index.md

 Once Semantic Kernel has the correct types, it can finally invoke the `add_pizza_to_cart` function.
 Because the plugin uses dependency injection, the function can interact with external services like `pizzaService` and `userContext` to add the pizza to the user's cart.

 Not all functions will succeed, however.
 If the function fails, Semantic Kernel can handle the error and provide a default response to the model.
-This allows the model to understand what went wrong and generate a response to the user.
+This allows the model to understand what went wrong and decide to retry or generate a response to the user.

 > [!TIP]
 > To ensure a model can self-correct, it's important to provide error messages that clearly communicate what went wrong and how to fix it.
 This can help the model retry the function call with the correct information.